kdave/btrfs-progs/libbtrfsutil/README.md

 libbtrfsutil is a library for managing Btrfs filesystems.
 It is licensed under the LGPL. libbtrfsutil provides interfaces for a subset of the operations offered by the `btrfs` command line utility.
+It also includes official Python bindings (Python 3 only).

 Development
 -----------